Slick-Telemetry/rearwing/README.md

 #### Running the notebook in VS Code

-- Alternatively, you can install `https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter` and run the notebook in VS Code.
+- Alternatively, you can install the [Jupyer extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and run the notebook in VS Code.
 - Ensure to use the poetry python environment as the kernel.

 ### Contribution Guidelines